2021 U Sports Men's Volleyball Championship

 The 2021 U Sports Men's Volleyball Championship was scheduled to be held March 19–21, 2021, in Brandon, Manitoba, to determine a national champion for the 2020–21 U Sports men's volleyball season.
 However, the due to the ongoing COVID-19 pandemic in Canada, it was announced on October 15, 2020, that the tournament was cancelled.
 It was the second consecutive year that the national championship was cancelled due to the pandemic.

+Host

 The tournament was scheduled to be played at Richardson Gymnasium at Brandon University.
 It would have been the first time that Brandon University had hosted the men's tournament.
+Instead, Brandon was awarded the 2025 hosting rights to compensate for the cancelled tournament this year.